PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 python -m pip install -r requirements.txt python -m pip install paddlex_hps_client-*.whl
 ```

+The Python client currently supports Python versions 3.8 to 3.12.

 The `client.py` script in the `client` directory contains examples of how to call the service and provides a command-line interface.